eins78/Bachelor/Manual/2-Setup.markdown

 Their *content should be related*, otherwise they would be two different projects.

-The follwing configuration would also produce a seperate output from the `Drafts/` folder in order to preview it:
+The following configuration would also produce a separate output from the `Drafts/` folder in order to preview it:

 ```
     Project/